DebjaniSihiLab/starter-hugo-research-group/content/authors/Sri/_index.md

 University (2024), working on the synthesis and characterization of zeolite-based nitrogen nanofertilizers aimed at improving nitrogen use efficiency.
 Srinivas is currently a Research Assistant in Dr. Debjani Sihi’s lab at NC State University.
 He will begin his Ph.D. in Soil Science at NC State in August 2025.
+He represents one of the inaugural cohorts of the GRAD-AID for Ag training program at NC State (https://units.cals.ncsu.edu/grad-aid-for-ag-nrt/).
 His broader research interests include nutrient cycling, microbial processes in soil systems, and sustainable land management.